fixstream-web/website/README.md

 `name`: Generated filename for built JS/CSS

+`type`: **OPTIONAL:** Typically omitted; Used with a value of "wp-template" when integrating into WP template hierarchy (i.e. post templates, 404 page)

 `nav`: **OPTIONAL:** If included, page will be added to global nav with this text label; Nav order based on JSON

 `slug`: Page-level URL; Nested pages handled by object nesting